 SIPPS: Accelerative Foundational Skills Instruction

-SIPPS (Systematic Instruction in Phonological Awareness, Phonics, and Sight Words) is a research-based foundational skills program proven to help both new and struggling readers in grades K–12.
+SIPPS (Systematic Instruction in Phonological Awareness, Phonics, and Sight Words) is a research-based foundational skills program proven to help both new and struggling readers in grades K–12, including English Language Learners (ELLs) and students identified with dyslexia.

 The program’s systematic scope and sequence provides a structured-literacy approach to instruction through explicit routines focused on phonological awareness, spelling-sounds, and sight words.
 When used as a core/Tier I program, SIPPS supports the acquisition of grade-level, foundational skills standards.
 When used as Tier 2 and Tier 3, SIPPS accelerates progress so that students are able to efficiently close the gap and engage in grade-level reading.

-SIPPS aligns with the RTI/MTSS (Response to Intervention/Multi-Tiered System of Support) framework and can be used across all three tiers of instruction.
+SIPPS aligns with the MTSS (Multi-Tiered System of Support) framework and can be used across all three tiers of instruction.

 How It Works